hpeiy98/K8STARS/examples/README_en.md

    Successfully tagged ccr.ccs.tencentyun.com/tarsbase/hellogo:20200725145313
    ```

-Remember the created image’s name.
-The example here has the following image name as an example: `ccr.ccs.tencentyun.com/tarsbase/hellogo:20200725145313`
+Remember the created image name.
+For example, the created image name above is `ccr.ccs.tencentyun.com/tarsbase/hellogo:20200725145313`

 9. Modify the `simpleserver.yaml` file and deploy `TestApp.HelloGo` to the kubernetes cluster